-Traveling in Nepal after 2015 earthquake
+Travelling in Nepal after 2015 earthquake

 Nepal was displayed in the media that stooped into rubble during the earthquake.
 Although there were some districts that were heavily affected by the earthquake, many sites were unscathed.

 Only 5 districts out of the 77 in Nepal were severely affected by the earthquake.
-There were some minor damages in other 7.
-This took the lives of 8686 people and rendered thousands injured and homeless.
-Some of the these highly affected districts in Nepal are still recuperating from the damage caused by the earthquake.
+There were some minor damages in the other 7.
+This took the lives of 8686 people and rendered thousands of injured and homeless.
+Some of these highly affected districts in Nepal are still recuperating from the damage caused by the earthquake.

 This incident affected the tourism industry greatly.
 The number of tourists also decreased greatly.

 After the incident, the Tourism Board carried out a thorough examination of every route.
 It also assessed the damage done to the trekking trail.
 As of now, all the major 35 hiking routes have been declared safe to travel.
-National parks, in a similar vein, have received a green signal for traveling.
+National parks, in a similar vein, have received a green signal for travelling.